Kurento/kurento/source/dev/dev_guide.rst

+.. _dev-unit-tests:

 Unit Tests
 ==========

-KMS uses the Check unit testing framework for C (https://libcheck.github.io/check/).
-If you are developing KMS and :ref:`building from sources <dev-sources>`, you can build and run unit tests manually: just change the last one of the build commands from ``make`` to ``make check``.
+Kurento uses the Check unit testing framework for C (https://libcheck.github.io/check/).
+If you are working on the source code and :ref:`building from sources <dev-sources>`, you can build and run unit tests manually: just ``cd`` to the build directory and run ``make check``.
 All available tests will run, and a summary report will be shown at the end.

 .. note::

    It is recommended to first disable GStreamer log colors, that way the resulting log files won't contain extraneous escape sequences such as ``^[[31;01m ^[[00m``.
-Also, it could be useful to specify a higher logging level than the default; set the environment variable *GST_DEBUG*, as explained in :ref:`logging-levels`.
+Also, it will be useful to specify a higher logging level than the default; set the environment variable *GST_DEBUG*, as explained in :ref:`logging-levels`.

-   The complete command would look like this:
+   The complete command could look like this:

    .. code-block:: shell

       export GST_DEBUG_NO_COLOR=1
-      export GST_DEBUG="2,check:5"
+      export GST_DEBUG="3,check:5,test_base:5"

       make check

 The log output of the whole test suite will get saved into the file *./Testing/Temporary/LastTest.log*.
 To find the starting point of each individual test inside this log file, search for the words "**test start**".
-For the start of a specific test, search for "**{TestName}: test start**".
+For the start of a specific test, search for "**<TestName>: test start**".
 For example:

 .. code-block:: text

    webrtcendpoint.c:1848:test_vp8_sendrecv: test start

-To build and run one specific test, use ``make {TestName}.check``.
+To build and run one specific test, use ``make test_<TestName>.check``.
 For example:

 .. code-block:: shell

    make test_agnosticbin.check

-If you want to analyze memory usage with Valgrind, use ``make {TestName}.valgrind``.
+If you had Valgrind installed (to analyze memory usage), a ``.valgrind`` target will have been generated too.
 For example:

 .. code-block:: shell